RobertBerger/vagrant-phusion-baseimage/README.md

          git-gui
          gitk

+         bsdtar
+         bstcpio

+*) In order not to spend hours searching (like me) check bsdtar and bstcpio which come with Vagrant:

+make sure that <Whereever you installed vagrant>/HashiCorp/Vagrant/embedded/gnuwin32/bin:

+        bsdtar.exe

+        bsdcpio.exe

+are working.
+Just execute them on a DOS shell to check.

+If they don't work find a replacement, like from Cygwin (see below) and copy them over to <Whereever you installed vagrant>/HashiCorp/Vagrant/embedded/gnuwin32/bin:

+e.g. in a Cywgin shell:

+        cp /usr/bin/bsdcpio.exe .

+        cp /usr/bin/bsdtar.exe .

 *) Open a Cygwin shell - we don't want no stinkin DOS prompt :)

 *) get into your home directory